+Mike Drues, the president of Vascular Sciences, has been a frequent guest on our show.
 Not only do we listen to him, but the FDA and Health Canada do, too, because Mike works with these regulatory agencies in addition to working with medical device companies.

 Today we’re talking about risk management.
 Mike has a three (plus one bonus) bucket approach to dealing with this important topic.

 “I use the same process whether I’m bringing a band-aid onto the market or a totally implantable artificial heart.”